Public Policy Agenda

-- Support school leaders and teachers.
-Advocate for policies and legislation that prepare effective teachers and school leaders and strengthen the overall education workforce and the teaching profession.
+- Advocate for policies and legislation that prepare effective teachers and school leaders and strengthen the overall education workforce and the teaching profession.

 - Advocate for innovation in instruction and curriculum.
-Support the promotion of STEM/STEAM and Career & Technical education in K-12 and post-secondary education that will prepare students to become innovators, industry leaders and problem-solvers.
+Support the promotion of STEM/STEAM and career and technical education in K-12 and post-secondary education that will prepare students to become innovators, industry leaders and problem-solvers.